Konstantiss/warehouse-optimisation/README.md

 I also took into account the time need for the forklift to place/retrieve a pallet on a shelf.
 I set it to $t_{placement} = t_{retrieval} = 1 s$.

-Regarding the stock defecit that might exist, there is  the `add_preexisting_stock` function which is called at the beginning of each day, and it stocks the warehouse if needed.
+Regarding the stock deficit that might exist, there is  the `add_preexisting_stock` function which is called at the beginning of each day, and it stocks the warehouse if needed.
 The placement retrieval times of this function are not taken into account, since it's the same both for the initial and the optimized placement.

 # Optimization strategy